awslabs/device-monitor/device-simulator/README.md

    python main.py --config custom-config.yaml
    ```

-## Integration with FleetWatch
+## Integration with Device Monitor

-This simulator is specifically designed to work with the FleetWatch application.
-It generates devices with the exact structure and attributes expected by FleetWatch, including:
+This simulator is specifically designed to work with the Device Monitor application.
+It generates devices with the exact structure and attributes expected by Device Monitor, including:

 - Proper thing attributes for filtering and searching
 - Correct shadow structure for state management
 - Retained topics in the expected format
-- Firmware types that match FleetWatch expectations
+- Firmware types that match Device Monitor expectations
-- Brand names from the FleetWatch enumeration
+- Brand names from the Device Monitor enumeration

-The simulator helps test and develop the FleetWatch application by providing realistic device data and behavior.
+The simulator helps test and develop the Device Monitor application by providing realistic device data and behavior.

 ## Cleanup